MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-preferred-agent.md

 ### Routing diagnostics and preferred agent settings

-If you've turned on routing diagnostics, a work item's diagnostics page includes information about preferred agent routing under **Agent assignment trace**.
+If you've turned on routing diagnostics, the work item's diagnostics page will include information about preferred agent routing under **Agent assignment trace**.
 The **Assignment criteria** section shows whether the setting is turned on.
 The **Assignment trace** section displays the reason information.
 More information: [Diagnostics for unified routing](unified-routing-diagnostics.md)

 ## Update contacts and preferred agents

-In **Preferred agents matrix**, use the edit and remove options to modify contacts and their preferred agents.
+In the **Preferred agents matrix** section, use the edit and remove options to modify contacts and their preferred agents.

-For each contact, you can map up to three agents and remove any two.
-At least one agent remains mapped to a contact.
+For each contact, you can map a maximum of three agents, but ensure that at least one agent is mapped to the contact.

 ### Identify contacts in supported channels

-For the supported channels, use the information mentioned in the following table to identify customers as contacts.
+To find the preferred agent for an incoming work item, the contact should be identified.
+For supported channels, use the information mentioned in the following table to identify customers as contacts.

 |Channel|Customer record|
 |-------|---------------|